Efteling and its enchanting backstory

-Efteling is the Netherlands’ most beloved theme park, steeped in fairy tales and nestled in an enchanting forest.
-It is one of the oldest theme parks in the world, and the third most visited in Europe.
-Located in a green woodland area, it is complete with ponds and eternally lush green trees – thanks to the Dutch rainy climate.
+Located in a green woodland area, it is complete with ponds and eternally lush green trees – thanks to the Dutch weather.
 This sets it apart from the rest.

 The most visited attraction in the Netherlands

-Efteling was the most visited attraction in the Netherlands in 2017 and reached a record of five million visitors, beating the Van Gogh Museum and the Keukenhof by a lot.
+Efteling was the most visited attraction in the Netherlands in 2017 and reached a record of five million visitors, beating all of the Dutch museums and the Keukenhof by a lot.
 Whether you want a day out with a group of toddlers or a crowd of roller coaster-loving dare-devils, or even if you just fancy a stroll around reminiscing about your favourite fairy tale, Efteling is an outstanding world-class theme park experience to remember.

 Efteling and Disneyland